Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] CPM has some caching would should be configured to remove redundant downloads.
 - [ ] Create a pipeline that benchmarks compile speed for windows and linux with the results as artifact.
 - [ ] <https://poniesandlight.co.uk/reflect/island_rendergraph_1/>
-- [ ] Look into libaries
+- [ ] Look into libraries
   - [ ] <https://github.com/bombela/backward-cpp>
   - [ ] <https://github.com/tgfrerer/island> has hot reloading of stuff which i want :)
   - [ ] <https://github.com/cg-tuwien/Auto-Vk-Toolkit>
 - [ ] Implement Meshlet support
 - [ ] <https://poniesandlight.co.uk/reflect/island_rendergraph_1/>
 - [ ] Add support for multiple cameras and tag the active one.
-  - [ ] Draw debug lines showing its frustrum or at least a wireframe camera.
+  - [ ] Draw debug lines showing its frustum or at least a wireframe camera.

 ### Descriptor Layout Idea